 On pulse channel 1, 'S' modulates the pitch, using the Game Boy hardware.
 It is useful for creating bass drums and percussion.
+The first digit affects pitch, the second change velocity.

 When used on kit instruments, 'S' changes the loop points.
 The first digit modulates the offset value; the second digit modulates the loop length.
-(1-7=increase, 9-F=decrease.)
+(1-7=increase, 9-\$F=decrease.)

-On the noise channel, 'S' works like a filter.
+On the noise channel, 'S' works like a shape filter.
+The first digit sets pitch, the second digit alters the noise modulation.
 The command is relative, meaning that the command value will be added to the currently used shape value.